yujiri8/yujiri.xyz/misc/resume.md

 * Created a suite of scripts and web interface to aid system administration, including creating, removing and upgrading client deployments, and email notifications for the sysadmin when the service goes down

+* Found and fixed a security vulnerability caused by cookies lacking the SameSite attribute

 ## yujiri.xyz - website architect and sysadmin

-Site uses Django, Lit-Element and AJAX.
-Originally implemented the backend using uWSGI and PostgreSQL directly; migrated to Django later.
+Site uses FastAPI, SQLAlchemy and Lit-Element.

 * Implemented comments with a tree structure, markdown, and email notifications including a selective subscription and ignore system

 * Implemented a searchable dictionary for my conlang

-* PGP keys can be uploaded, and password reset emails will be encrypted with them

-* Researched and practiced SEO and got the site to an average of 10 clicks through Google Search per day
+* Researched and practiced SEO and got the site to average 10-20 clicks through Google Search per day

-* 350 articles on topics including software, game design, storytelling philosophy, strategy guides for [Prismata](https://prismata.net), game/story reviews, novels of my own, and my quest to solve philosophy
+* 350 articles on topics including software, game design, storytelling, strategy guides for [Prismata](https://prismata.net), game/story reviews, novels of my own, and philosophy

 ## [Return To The Portrait](/works/return_to_the_portrait/) (Doki Doki Literature Club fan game) - March 2019 - April 2020

-* Made a far more complicated script than MC's Revenge
+Nonlinear visual novel; estimated 8 hours of playtime.

 * Hired artists and a musician